-Catherine Steiner-Adair, Clinical and Consulting Psychologist, Director of Education, Prevention and Outreach of Harvard Eating Disorders Center, provides essential insight into the culture's role in eating disorders and dieting.
-Her latest work explores how to help girls and women stay in touch with their real bodies, rather than the unhealthy modes shown in fashion magazines, TV, ads and films.
+Catherine Steiner-Adair, Clinical and Consulting Psychologist, and Director of Education, Prevention and Outreach of Harvard Eating Disorders Center, provides essential insight into the culture's role in eating disorders and dieting.
+Her latest work explores how to help girls and women stay in touch with their real bodies, rather than emulate the unhealthy models shown in fashion magazines, TV, ads and films.

 What they say about "The Strength to Resist"

 "Besides presenting shocking examples of the beauty trap, this documentary offers solutions to the problems...this film is highly recommended for girls and young women as well as the influential adults in their lives."

 Sheryl Burton, Illinois State University, MC Journal of Academic Media Librarianship